MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 # Troubleshooting SQL Server slow performance caused by IO issues

-This article provides guidance on what IO issues cause slow SQL server performance and how to troubleshoot the issues.
+This article provides guidance on what IO issues cause slow SQL Server performance and how to troubleshoot the issues.

 ## Define slow I/O performance

 The metric commonly used to measure slow I/O performance is the one that measures how fast the I/O subsystem is servicing each I/O request on an average in terms of clock time.
 The specific [Performance monitor](/windows-server/administration/windows-commands/perfmon) counters that measure I/O latency in Windows are `Avg Disk sec/ Read`, `Avg.
-Disk sec/Write` and `Avg.
+Disk sec/Write`, and `Avg.
 Disk sec/Transfer` (cumulative of both reads and writes).

 In SQL Server, things work in the same way.
 Commonly, you look at whether SQL Server reports any I/O bottlenecks measured in clock time (milliseconds).
-SQL Server makes I/O requests to the OS by calling the Win32 functions - `WriteFile()`, `ReadFile()`, `WriteFileGather()` and `ReadFileScatter()`.
-When it posts an I/O request, SQL Server times the request and reports how long that request took using [Wait types](/sql/relational-databases/system-dynamic-management-views/sys-dm-os-wait-stats-transact-sql).
-SQL Server uses Wait Types to indicate I/O waits at different places in the product.
+SQL Server makes I/O requests to the OS by calling the Win32 functions such as `WriteFile()`, `ReadFile()`, `WriteFileGather()`, and `ReadFileScatter()`.
+When it posts an I/O request, SQL Server times the request and reports the duration of the request using [wait types](/sql/relational-databases/system-dynamic-management-views/sys-dm-os-wait-stats-transact-sql).
+SQL Server uses wait types to indicate I/O waits at different places in the product.
 The I/O related waits are:

 - [PAGEIOLATCH_SH](#pageiolatch_sh) / [PAGEIOLATCH_EX](#pageiolatch_ex)
 - [WRITELOG](#writelog)